saiyaman28/WebApp-ECommerce-delFonso/README.md

 ## How to run?
 1. Clone the repository to your local machine.
 2. Download the XAMPP and install the application.
-Please install the application in default installation directory only.
+Please install the application in default installation directory only. <br />
    Link: https://www.apachefriends.org/download.html
 4. Copy the downloaded file to (assuming that you install the application to Local Disk C):
 C:\This PC\xampp\htdocs